 Tee, W. Herbert (Bert) Bert appears as an operator in the 1911 census at Estevan Point.
 He immigrated from England in 1909 and joined the wireless service in the 1911-12 period.
 1912 Federal accounts paid him $65/month at Victoria.
 At Estevan he was making $840/year.
 He most likely was trained by the British Post Office.
 Bert was at Pachena when Hillier lost an eye due to an accident when starting an engine. (b.1886) During the first World War, Mr. Tee was attached to S.S.
 Malaspina, formerly in the Fishery Protective service, and later converted to a scout ship for allied fleet in the Pacific when there was danger of the B.C. coast being raided.
 After the end of the war he returned to the Department of Marine and Fisheries where he was in charge of several coast stations, including Estevan Point, Cape Lazo, Bull Harbor, Point Grey and Digby Island and since 1930 he has been located in Saskatchewan.
 Telford, C.E.
 Operator at Bull Harbor in 1934.

 Thomas, Clarence W. (Tommy) Tommy received his radio training at Sprott-Shaw in Vancouver.
 Spent at least 11 months on Triangle in 1916.
 He was an operator at Alert Bay Wireless in the late 1920's.
 From Alert Bay he went to the Radio Workshop in Esquimalt.
-1932 has Tommy stationed at the new Lulu Island remotely controlled transmitter site as the maintenance technician.
-In 1934 he was operating at Coppermine in the Northwest Territories.
+In 1932 was Tommy was the maintenance technician at the new Lulu Island remotely controlled transmitter site.
+For a change of scene he was operating at Coppermine in the Northwest Territories in 1934.
 He was the brother of Gene, operator Chas Aitkens wife.
 A 1952 Times item has a Ronny Thomas operating at Victoria, hmm.